Manage Workspaces

 Aiden Workspaces provide a clear, secure, and contextual environment for interacting with Aiden and related persona agents.
 A workspace acts as a defined universe of resources; integrations, knowledge, policies, and linked StackGen projects that Aiden uses to understand context and perform actions safely.

-This guide explains how users can create, manage, and interact with Aiden using Workspaces.
+This guide explains how you can create, manage, and interact with Aiden using Workspaces.

 What Is a Workspace?